 Testing the configuration

 Use this approach when you want http://site.se to default to Swedish language without having the path in the URL contain the language.
-Add each host name and map them to a culture under Manage Websites in admin view.
+Add each host name and map them to a culture under Manage Websites in the CMS admin view.

 If you have a single domain and need to persist the user language preference, set a cookie with the current language selection.
 This means that the next time a visitor visits your site, the visitor is redirected to the correct language.
 You also may use this to redirect the visitor to another system, where language preference is not retained in the URL.
 You can set a cookie named epslanguage to make sure that the visitor gets the same language as before when returning to the site.

 A language branch has a unique identifier in the database to handle constraints, but is always exposed in APIs as a language code, for example EN.
 Language codes must therefore be unique: two language branches cannot use the same language code because the reverse lookup would fail.

 A content item, for instance a page, is created on a language branch and the first language created becomes the master language branch for that content.
 This applies to all content, globalized or not.
 The master contains all properties, both properties for that language and common properties.
 When new languages are created for a content item, each saves only properties that are specific for that language.